English Language Education

 • Book Fair – Scholastic books holds a book fair every year in each elementary school.
 The books are a good price and the school receives some of the money from each order.
 The school will advertise which days and times of the book fair and you attend and buy books that night.

-And remember this about Language Learning
+And remember this about language learning

 • Learning to read in ANY language will help build reading skills.